OSHA and ANSI Compliant

 A fall arrest system like KATTCLIMB® uses a full-body harness with a stainless steel cable to catch the worker in the event of a fall.
-OSHA-approved ladders and fall systems can provide far greater peace of mind for workers and increase safety on the project site.
+OSHA-compliant ladders and fall systems can provide far greater peace of mind for workers and increase safety on the project site.

 OSHA’s 1910 Walking-Working Surface standard is rewriting how the regulatory body defines a fixed ladder.
 Historically, OSHA required cages for any fixed ladder with a height taller than 20 feet.
 The objective was for the cage to slow the walkers fall before they hit the next platform.
 Unfortunately, cages can often lead to more significant injuries when the worker hits the metal surface.